dev-arindam-roy/promise-notes/README.md

 ## Quick Look
 ```
-<dt>Promise.all</dt> => It execute Sequentialy and if all success then get success result else return first failed catch block
+Promise.all => It execute Sequentialy and if all success then get success result else return first failed catch block
 Promise.allSettled => It execute Sequentialy and grab all response (resolve & reject both) with 'status' key ('fulfilled'/'rejected')
 Promise.any => If any promise resolved, it will return that one instantly
 Promise.race => It return the first (based on execution time) promise execution (resolve or reject) instantly